History of the New York Mets: 1974–1979: The Midnight Massacre and Dark Ages

-1980-1984: Doubleday, Strawberry, and Gooden
+1980–1984: Doubleday, Strawberry, and Gooden

 In January 1980, the Payson heirs sold the Mets franchise to the Doubleday publishing company for $21.1 million, a record amount at that time.
 Nelson Doubleday, Jr. was named chairman of the board while minority shareholder Fred Wilpon took the role of club president.
 In February, Wilpon hired longtime Baltimore Orioles executive Frank Cashen as general manager who began the process of rebuilding the Mets much in the same way he developed the Orioles in the late 1960s and early 1970s.

 Cashen's positive impact on the organization took some time to be felt at the major league level.
 He began by selecting slugging high school phenomenon Darryl Strawberry as the number one overall pick in the 1980 amateur draft.
 Two years later, hard-throwing hurler Dwight Gooden was taken as the fifth overall selection in the 1982 draft.
-The pair rose quickly through the minors, winning consecutive Rookie of the Year awards (Strawberry in 1983, Gooden in 1984).
+The pair rose quickly through the minors, winning back-to-back Rookie of the Year awards (Strawberry in 1983, Gooden in 1984).
 Cashen's mid-season 1983 trade for former MVP Keith Hernandez from the Cardinals helped spark the Mets' return to competitive contention.
+Also in 1983, fan favorite Tom Seaver was traded back to the Mets, playing one season in his second stint with the team.
 After finishing their first three campaigns of the 1980s decade in either 5th or 6th (last) place, in 1984, new manager Davey Johnson was promoted from the helm of their then-AAA affiliate Tidewater Tides.
 He led the Mets to a second place 90–72 record, their first winning season since 1976.

-1985-1988: "Party Hard; Play Harder" Era
+1985–1988: "Party Hard; Play Harder" Era

 1985

 In December 1984, the Mets acquired catcher Gary Carter via a trade from the Montreal Expos.
 In 1985, the Mets won 98 games, but lost the division title to the St. Louis Cardinals in the final days of the season in a memorable series.
 The Mets began the series three games behind St. Louis and won the first two, but faltered in the third game, allowing St. Louis to remain in first place and clinch the division.